2014-2015 Colloquium Series

-This Colloquium Series is jointly sponsored by the math and computer science programs.
+This Colloquium Series is sponsored by the Math and Computer Science Department.
 Unless otherwise noted, all talks take place in Jepson Hall, Room 109 at 4 p.m.

-Starting at 3:30 p.m. refreshments will be served in the common area outside of Jepson 212 prior to all talks.
+Starting at 3:30 p.m. refreshments will be served in the lounge outside of Jepson 212 prior to all talks.

 More talks will be added as they are scheduled.
 Please check back.

 A great opportunity to learn about collaborative research with faculty and fellow students!

 Hilary Briggs, Cathy Shi, Xiwen Zhou, Weizhi Wu, Melisa Quiroga-Herra, Amber Young (Mentors Dr. Kathy Hoke & Dr. Joanna Wares)

 Tedi Aliaj, Sam Bell, John Clikeman, Hayu Gelaw, Uthaipon Tantipongpipat (Mentor Dr. Jim Davis)